dfinity/canbench/README.md

 Canister smart contracts on the Internet Computer consume compute and memory resources.
 Given that resources are finite, there are bounds in place when canisters execute a message (transaction):

-1. __Instructions__: This a monotonically increasing counter that's corelated with the amount of computation and memory accesses.
+1. __Instructions__: a monotonically increasing counter that's corelated with the amount of computation and memory accesses.
-2. __Dirty Pages__: The number of memory pages that are written to.
+2. __Dirty Pages__: the number of memory pages that are written to.

 A single message execution must stay within the allowed bounds, otherwise it's terminated.
 `canbench` provides developers the tools and insights to understand how their code is using these resources.